cloudify-cosmo/getcloudify.org/guide/3.0/blueprint-guide.md

 cloudify_agent - is a sub map with the agent configuration. here we specify the private key path.

-#Step 3: Adding a host for the Mongo DB
+## Step 3: Adding a Host for MongoDB

 <a href="https://github.com/cloudify-cosmo/cloudify-nodecellar-singlehost/compare/step2...step3" class="btn btn-default" role="button"><i class="fa fa-search"></i>  Code Diff</a>